sethtrain/dotvim/README.md

 Inconsolata font
 ----------------

-This is my programming font.
-Inconsolata is licensed under the [SIL Open Font License, version 1.1](http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL).
+Incosonata is freely available under the [Open Font License](http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&item_id=OFL&_sc=1).
+[The OpenType version](OpenType version of Inconsolata) of Inconsolata will work on all major platforms.
+There is also a [PFA version](http://www.levien.com/type/myfonts/Inconsolata.pfa) available.